mattboehm/poly-gone/README.md

 Poly-gone
 =========
 A chrome extension to hide articles on polygon.com.
+Simply provide a javascript regular expression to match against (i.e. destiny|xbox) andy any articles with matching titles will be modified.
+By default, the title/text/photo are removed, but these can also be replaced with new values.

-See screenshots of it in action at http://imgur.com/a/JI9Eo .
+See screenshots of it in action at http://imgur.com/a/JI9Eo.

 Why Polygon?
 ------------